IT’S NOT JUST YOU !

 [2] “Mineralocorticoids”, which control salt and water balance through the kidneys; thus Progesterone works as a diuretic [water excretion] trigger.

-TESTOSTERONE:
+NOTES ON TESTOSTERONE:

 Testosterone is primarily responsible for normal development of male sex characteristics and reproductive organs, including the penis, testicles, scrotum, prostate, and seminal vesicles.